Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 - EnderCore (dependency of EnderIO).
 The GT New Horizons fork has been fixed, and the original has been aswell, but EnderIO's minimum versions has not yet been updated.
 - LogisticsPipes.
 This has once again been fixed in GT New Horizons version as of July 25, 2023, and the original is fixed since version 0.10.0.71.
 MC 1.12 versions are not affected.
 If you have played on a server with a vulnerable version, assume you are infected.
 - The 1.7-1.12 versions of BDLib.
-Once again, GTNH fork has this fixed, but the developer of the original currently does not plan to fix it.
-Assume you are infected if you have played on a server and are not on the GTNH fork.
+Both the GTNH fork and the original have been fixed as of August 1, update your versions.
 - [Smart Moving 1.12](https://www.curseforge.com/minecraft/mc-mods/smart-moving-1-12-2)
 - [Brazier](https://www.curseforge.com/minecraft/mc-mods/brazier)
 - [DankNull](https://www.curseforge.com/minecraft/mc-mods/dank-null)